 - Members of the public to whom you sell directly, or offer a customized or bespoke service

 - Local businesses that place orders for either your standard ranges or for purpose-built furniture

-You’ll want to establish whether there will be enough demand for the furniture ranges you propose to produce.
-The UAE furniture manufacturing industry consists of a large number of smaller businesses as well as some very sizeable concerns that manufacture in bulk for the retail market.
-The industry is highly competitive because there are several firms that produce lower quality furniture at very low prices.
-There is also a big market in the UAE for cheap imported mass-produced furniture.
+You’ll want to assess if there’s going to be enough demand for the ranges of furniture you plan to manufacture.
+The furniture manufacturing sector in the UAE comprises of a considerable range of smaller companies and some very serious issues that are manufactured in bulk for the retail sector.
+The sector is extremely competitive, since there are many companies that manufacture furniture of poor quality at very low prices.
+There is also a wide UAE demand for inexpensive, mass-produced manufactured furniture.